 \section{Ethics Considerations}

-Our work involves the use of user study to evaluate whether the identified critical steps align with human preferences.
+Our work involves the use of a user study to evaluate whether the identified critical steps align with human preferences.
 We have detailed the instructions we gave to participants in \autoref{sec:user-study} to make it transparent and reproducible.
-The questions we designed are only evaluating the critical steps, thus it poses no harm to the participants.
+The questions we designed only evaluate the critical steps; thus, they pose no harm to the participants.
 We \textbf{consult the IRB office at our institution and receive an exemption for this study}.
 Moreover, we do not collect any sensitive information from the users.